-Join Tom Green for an in-depth discussion in this video Challenge: Create a card with an Animated Floating Action button, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Challenge: Create a card with an Animated Floating Action button, part of Principle for UX Design (2016).

 (techno sounds)…- [Voiceover] Okay, it's time for you to apply…what you've learned to this point in the course.…Inside your chapter five download folder,…you will find the beach.jpg image,…a camera.ai image,…a prd image named challenge,…this will be the working file,…a sketch image for the challenge,…and this is for those of you that want to try…importing a sketch art board into Principle.…I've also given you a video,…so that you can reference what needs to be done.…